nejohnson2/node-express-ejs-template/README.md

 	heroku create

+5) Rename the app to what you want

+	heroku apps:rename newname

-5) Add MongoLabs Starter MongoDB add on to your heroku app
+6) Add MongoLabs Starter MongoDB add on to your heroku app

 	heroku addons:add mongolab:starter

-6) Get Heroku MongoLab connection string into .env file
+7) Get Heroku MongoLab connection string into .env file

 	heroku config --shell | grep MONGOLAB_URI >> .env

 Your connection string to MongoDB will be in your **.env** file now.

-7) Start server with **foreman start**.
+8) Start server with **foreman start**.

 	foreman start

 Foreman reads your .env file, populates the process.env object for use in your app.

-8) Open web browser to <http://localhost:5000> to view the web app.
+9) Open web browser to <http://localhost:5000> to view the web app.

-9) Stop the web server press Command+C in the Terminal window.
+10) Stop the web server press Command+C in the Terminal window.

 ### Auto restart development server